|Tips & Tricks

 get it to a thin enough consistency that you can fill a syringe.
 The easiest syringe to use is a 3ml, and fill

 completely.
 Then insert the syringe in the back corner of your cat's mouth and let them drink it down.
 Just be

 sure to make it as thick as possible as it helps coat the lining of the GI tract, similar to Pepto Bismol.
 (NEVER use

-mucilagenous coating in the digestive tract to dilute enough to let absorption take place, mostly in the intestines.
+enough for the mucilagenous coating in the digestive tract to dilute enough to let absorption take place, mostly in

-Many holistic vets believe that when given with a meal, it can inhibit the absorption of nutrients from the food.
+the intestines.
+Many holistic vets believe that when given with a meal, it can inhibit the absorption of nutrients

 Tip #2: For diarrhea or constipation, add a teaspoon of all natural canned pumpkin to your cat's meal.
 Any